twfraley/JobSite/README.md

 ## About the App
 The JobSite! web app is a personal project made by Thomas Fraley.

 JobSite is a fictitious company that needed a new talent acquisition page.
-To solve their hiring woes, I made a super slick job site for the company.
+To solve their hiring woes, I made an oh-so-slick job site for the company.
 It features a searchable list of jobs (managed by JobSite personnel) to which anyone can apply.
 The applicant can upload their resume and cover letter in response to a job posting.
 JobSite personnel can then interact with the applications through the Django admin site.

 ## Running the app
 _The following assumes you're on macOS or linux.
 If you're on Windows, well then you're on your own.
 Unfortunately I don't have the capability to test this on Windows at the moment._